mdxtoc/qtpi/docs/ownership.md

     *A* only creates one qbit to own.

+5. How about a conditional send?

+        A(q1:qbit, q2:qbit, c:^qbit) = ... c!(if ... then q1 else q2 fi)

+    Which qbit does *A* own?

-## Resources
+## Resourcing

 Clearly a qbit is a resource.
 It's indivisible and can't be duplicated.
-So the kind of casual duplication of tupling *q,q* or listing *q::q::qs* or any of the four problems above has to be outlawed.
+So the kind of casual duplication of tupling *q,q* or listing *q::q::qs* or any of the first four problems above have to be outlawed.

-If we required that tuple elements didn't overlap in terms of resource, and that qbit names bind unique qbits, we might be out of the woods.
-Qbit lists, and lists of any type involving a qbit, probably have to be outlawed.
+If we start with names which identify unique indivisible resources, make sure we don't duplicate them in tuples of values or processes or conflate them with conditionals, and show that tuple elements don't overlap, then we might be out of the woods.

-Then we can do the scope thing.
+Then we can calculate the resources allocated when a process starts, added to when it receives, depleted when it sends, and we can make sure that resources are used properly.
+Clearly not a scoping issue, as perhaps we thought originally.

 That's my plan anyway.